Abdelazim-Abdelgawwad/easyPARM/README.md

 🔗 **Explore the latest updates:**
 📖 [Official Tutorial & Documentation](https://abdelazim-abdelgawwad.github.io/Tutorial/)
-📂 Check the manual PDB file for detailed instructions.
+📂 Check the website or the manual PDB file for detailed instructions.

 Upgrade now and experience the improvements! 🚀